 This additional energy is needed by the body to speed up the recovery process after resistance training sessions.
 The amount of calories required will vary from person to person as a result of sex, physical characteristics and activity levels.

-Increasing the amount of protein consumed daily should also considered when looking to enhance muscle size.
+Increasing the amount of protein consumed daily should also be considered when looking to enhance muscle size.
 Protein is the macronutrient responsible for all growth and repair within the body and therefore, it also plays a crucial role in building muscle size.
 For those aiming to increase muscle size, the recommendation for daily protein consumption is to consume between 1.0 – 1.6 grams per kilogram of Bodyweight (1).

 Only once these two factors have been put in place can physical training be considered.
 For building size in the biceps, a combination of compound and bicep isolation exercises should be used.
 Compound exercises are “big” movements which utilize many muscles whereas isolation exercises focus on just one muscle group.
 As suggested previously, isolation exercises are highly important for maximizing bicep development.

 When it comes to strength training there are a number of factors that need to be considered, such as training frequency and training volume.
 Research suggests that for optimal muscle growth, each muscle group should be trained multiple times per week.
 By repeatedly placing a demand on the muscles of the body, they must adapt rapidly which leads to an increase in muscle strength and size (2).